API reference#

 CameraConfig.set_gcps(src, dst, z_0[, ...])

-Set ground control points for the given CameraConfig
+Set ground control points for the given CameraConfig.

 CameraConfig.set_lens_pars([k1, c, focal_length])

-Set the lens parameters of the given CameraConfig
+Set the lens parameters of the given CameraConfig.

 CameraConfig.set_lens_calibration(fn[, ...])